 Using the same approach of Lambert's compression of the equatorial azimuthal stereographic which originated the "Lagrange" projection, Edgar N. Gilbert (ca. 1970) shrunk longitudes of the sphere itself, with a multiplier 0.5, then moved the latitudes to restore conformality.
 The whole Earth is remapped into a hemisphere, which can be duplicated in the final "map".
 Gilbert had at least one instance of this "double globe" actually assembled where each point on Earth is represented twice.
 The whole sphere is conformal except at either pole.

-Martin Gardner quotes Gilbert as mentioning that few people notice anything odd about his repeated globe.
-In a lighthearted presentation on unusual maps, Waldo Tobler suggests that hardly anybody objects to an equatorial orthographic aspect of a globe with simple meridian compression, with no conformal correction.
-Are those anedoctal references reflections of some innate tendency to ignore geographic details, a general lack of familiarity with globes, or the authors's facetiousness?
+In his Mathematical Games column for Scientific American magazine, Martin Gardner quoted Gilbert as mentioning that few people notice anything odd about the repeating globe at his office.
+In a lighthearted presentation on unusual maps, cartographer Waldo Tobler suggests that hardly anybody objects to an equatorial orthographic aspect of a globe with simple meridian compression and no conformal correction.

 Somewhat like Raisz's orthoapsidal proposals, Alan DeLucia and John Snyder applied (1986) an orthographic transformation to Gilbert's "two-world" sphere, creating a flat map centered at 5°N 5°E. As typical of orthographic views, the eastern and western borders of the map are considerably compressed; a thin lune of the Arctic Ocean appears twice and a corresponding slice of Antarctica omitted.
 Visually the result resembles the globular appearance of the Lagrange and van der Grinten projections, with the polar area exaggeration reminiscent of Mercator maps.
 Like other orthographic representations of the sphere, the graticule comprises elliptical arcs and the map is neither conformal nor equal-area.